Professional edition active

 • Systemic problem (eg, hypoxia-ischemia, hypoglycemia, hypocalcemia, hyponatremia, other disorders of metabolism)

-Seizures resulting from an intracranial process usually cannot be differentiated from seizures resulting from a systemic problem by their clinical features (eg, focal vs generalized).
+Seizures due to an intracranial process usually cannot be differentiated from seizures resulting from a systemic problem by their clinical features (eg, focal vs generalized).

 Ischemic stroke is more likely to occur in neonates with polycythemia, thrombophilia due to a genetic disorder, or severe hypotension but may occur in neonates without any risk factors.
-Stroke occurs typically in the middle cerebral artery distribution or, if associated with hypotension, in watershed zones.
+Stroke occurs typically in the middle cerebral artery distribution or, if associated with hypotension, in watershed zones (ie, parts of the brain also known as border zones that are vascularized by 2 arteries).
 Seizures resulting from stroke tend to be focal and may cause apnea.

 Neonatal infections such as meningitis and sepsis may cause seizures; in such cases, seizures are usually accompanied by other symptoms and signs.
+Intrauterine infections can also cause seizures because of maternal-fetal transmission.
 Group B streptococci and gram-negative bacteria are common causes of such infections in neonates.
 Encephalitis due to cytomegalovirus, herpes simplex virus, rubella virus, Treponema pallidum, Toxoplasma gondii, or Zika virus can also cause seizures.

 Hypoglycemia is common among neonates whose mothers have diabetes, who are small for gestational age, or who have hypoxia-ischemia or other stresses.
 Seizures due to hypoglycemia tend to be focal and variable.
 Prolonged or recurrent hypoglycemia may permanently affect the CNS.